prebid/prebid-server/docs/developers/stored-requests.md

     port: 5432
     user: db-username
     dbname: database-name
-    query: SELECT id, requestData FROM stored_requests WHERE id IN %ID_LIST%;
+    query: SELECT id, requestData, 'request' as type FROM stored_requests WHERE id in %REQUEST_ID_LIST% UNION ALL SELECT id, impData, 'imp' as type FROM stored_imps WHERE id in %IMP_ID_LIST%;
 ```

 If you need support for a backend that you don't see, please [contribute it](contributing.md).